antelle/node-secure-enclave/README.md

 Runtime:
 - macOS: Secure Enclave doesn't exist on other OS
-- limited to MacBooks with Touch Bar
+- limited to MacBooks with a Touch Bar

 Development:
 - the app must be codesigned